faziletgokbudak/faziletgokbudak.github.io/_pages/about.md

 Hello, welcome to my website!

 I am currently working on algorithm development for iPhone cameras 📸.
 Earlier, I studied a PhD in Computer Science at the University of Cambridge and had the chance to work on ML-based appearance editing and modeling.
-My earlier education path and other details can be found on cv section.
+My earlier education path and other details can be found on CV section.

 [comment]: <> (During my studies, I interned at Amazon as an Applied Scientist, working on generative models for a conditional image generation task.
 My work contributed to exploratory research efforts and offered practical solutions to a real-world problem.)

 My experience and interests involve generative models, including diffusion models and transformers, neural implicit representations, and appearance modelling.
 I have recently developed interest in physics-based world/video models with the thought that appearance can be more accurately modelled/controlled through scene understanding.

+Outside of work, I volunteer with Women in CS initiatives, enjoy photography, running, and swimming.

 Happy to discuss shared research interests and ideas.
 Feel free to reach out!

-Also, outside of work, I actively volunteer for Women in CS initiatives and enjoy photography, running, and swimming.